RUNDSP/amazon-kinesis-scaling-utils/README.md

 max-shards - The maximum number of shards which will cap the scaling operation region - The Region where the Stream exists, such as us-east-1 or eu-west-1 (default us-east-1) shard-id - The Shard which you want to target for Scaling.
-NOTE: This will create imbalanced partitioning of the Keyspace
+NOTE: This will create imbalanced partitioning of the Keyspace max-retries - The maximum number of retries for a modify operation (default 10)
 ```

 You can also integrate the StreamScaler class with existing control systems.